dagonyclark/Day-1/lesson1-part1.md

 ![Business Analyst](business-analyst.jpg)

 > Exercise: Take 5 minutes to think about different data science roles shown above.
 In your opinion, which of these roles suits your aspirations and skills.
 Also think about the skills required by your dream role that you may not currently have.
 Discuss in pairs.
+Share your ideas with the instructor.